rapidaus/RapidAUS/README.md

 # Hi there! 🌌

 I'm Rapid.
-An Owner / Lead Developer At Aspire Gaming
+The Owner of Azure Gaming

 ### ☕ Wanna chat?